chionz/opticheck/README.md

 **Adding tables and columns to models**

 After creating new tables, or adding new models.
-Make sure to run alembic revision --autogenerate -m "Migration messge"
+Make sure to run `alembic revision --autogenerate -m "Migration messge"`

 After creating new tables, or adding new models.
-Make sure you import the new model properly in th 'api/v1/models/__init__.py file
+Make sure you import the new model properly in th `api/v1/models/__init__.py` file

-After importing it in the init file, you need not import it in the /alembic/env.py file anymore
+After importing it in the init file, you need not import it in the `/alembic/env.py` file anymore

 **Adding new routes**

 To add a new route, confirm if a file relating to that route is not already created.
 If it is add the route in that file using the already declared router

-If the there is no file relating to the route in the 'api/v1/routes/' directory create a new one following the naming convention
+If the there is no file relating to the route in the `api/v1/routes/` directory create a new one following the naming convention

 After creating the new route file, declare the router and add the prefix as well as the tag

-The prefix should not include the base prefix ('/api/v1') as it is already includedin the base `api_version_one` router
+The prefix should not include the base prefix (`/api/v1`) as it is already includedin the base `api_version_one` router

-After creating the router, import it in the 'api/v1/routes/__init__.py' file and include the router in the `api_version_one` router using
+After creating the router, import it in the `api/v1/routes/__init__.py` file and include the router in the `api_version_one` router using

 ```python
 api_version_one.include_router(<router_name>)
 ```